mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

 .. admonition:: Using your algorithm in the GUI
    :class: tip

-    As a last step, you need to pass the algorithm (and optionally other plugins) to the start_gui function, see :ref:`Pass algorithm to the GUI <pass algorithm>`.
+   As a last step, you need to pass the algorithm (and optionally other plugins) to the start_gui function, see `Readme: Developing Plugins <https://mad-gui.readthedocs.io/en/latest/README.html#developing-plugins>`_.